SimonDosda/SimonDosda.github.io/_posts/2021-04-13-git-aliases.markdown

 ri = "!f() { git rebase -i HEAD~$1; }; f"
 ```

-## But how do I set these aliases?
+## But how to set these aliases?

-You can set an alias with the config command of git, eg `git config --global alias.co checkout`, but the easiest is to write them directly in the `.gitconfig` file in your home directory, in the `[alias]` section.
+You can set an alias with the config command of Git, e.g., `git config --global alias.co checkout`, but the easiest is to write them directly in the `.gitconfig` file in your home directory, in the `[alias]` section.

 Here is the list of all my aliases presented above (plus `git cp` which copies the current commit hash, handy for cherry-picking).